Piyussh37/Agriculture-Bootstrap-Website/README.md

-MINIMIZE YOUR BROWSER WIDTH ZOOM UPTO 50% OF WEB BROWSER TO SEE PERFECT OUTPUT.

 # Agricultural Website

 This is a responsive agricultural website built using HTML, CSS, and Bootstrap.
 The website showcases various aspects of farming and agriculture, including services, testimonials, a blog, and more.
 It serves as an informational platform to highlight the importance of farming and sustainable practices.